 Roasting is an excellent way to cook carrots, as the high temperatures help to caramelize the sugars in the carrots and develop other compounds that produce more complex flavors.
-When roasting carrots, they combine well with other root vegetables such as parsnips and turnips, as well as potatoes, onions and garlic.
+When roasting carrots, they combine well with other root vegetables such as parsnips and turnips, as well as potatoes, onions, and garlic.
 Simply peel, cut into bite-size pieces, toss with olive oil, season with Kosher salt and roast at 450 F for about half an hour.
 And see below for suggestions for other complementary flavor pairings.

 How Does Cooking Affect Carrot Color?

-Unlike green vegetables, carrots are largely immune to color changes that occur from cooking in a liquid with a high acid content.
+Unlike green vegetables, carrots are largely immune to color changes that occur from cooking in a liquid with high acid content.
 That's because their orange pigment (which is also found in corn, tomatoes, and red peppers) is fairly stable.